mmenavas/marvel/README.md

 Usage:
 - Install module.
 - Configure API keys at `/admin/config/marvel/settings`.
-- Go to `marvel/search` and find your favorite marvel super hero.
+- Go to `marvel` and find your favorite Marvel characters.

+TODO:
+- ~~Rename SuperheroSearch to MarvelSearch.~~
+- ~~Rename Marvel formatter to MarvelMemoryGame.~~
+- ~~Make new formatter called Default and display characters using the 'marvel_character' theme hook.~~
+- ~~Create a Memory Game formatter to load the React game.~~
+- Add more test coverage.